jared2710/anon-chat-cos720/README.md

 ````

 ### getAllMessages
+This request is used to retrieve all messages sent to a chatroom, including the author of the message, the time it was received and the content of the message.

 Required fields:
 - **auth**: random string of length 50, consisting of uppercase, lowercase, numbers
 - **chatroom**: name of the chatroom to send a message to, a list of possible chatrooms can be found using getAllChatroomNames